Les Reaney

 Les Reaney (born July 8, 1984) is a Canadian former professional ice hockey centre.

 Career

 Reaney began his career in the ECHL for the Stockton Thunder and the Dayton Bombers before joining the Rapid City Rush of the Central Hockey League.
 In the 2009-10 season, Reaney scored 86 points for the Rush, 28 goals and 58 assists, and was named into the CHL All-Star team.

 In 2012, Reaney moved to the Wichita Thunder of the CHL for one season before moving to Europe.
 He signed for the Edinburgh Capitals in the United Kingdom's Elite Ice Hockey League the following season, but departed after just seven league games and finished the season in The Netherlands with HYS The Hague.
 He retired from professional hockey at the conclusion of the season.

+In 2022, Reaney became the head coach of the Lake Shores Aces.
+In 2024, Reaney and team won the Big Thaw tournament with 4 straight wins.
+This was the teams first Championship, only allowing 3 goals in four games.